What is Borax?

 - Borax can also be synthesized from boron compounds.

 Borax Structural Formula

 Borax is mainly used in laundry and other cleaning products.
-It is also used to prepare boric acid by reacting with hydrochloric acid i.e. HCl.
+It is also used to prepare boric acid by reacting with hydrochloric acid, i.e. HCl.
 This process was first used by Wilhelm Homberg.
-Apart from this, borax is also used in food, chemical, and pharmaceutical industry.
+Apart from this, borax is also used in food, chemical, and pharmaceutical industries.

 Borax reacts with hydrochloric acid to produce boric acid.
 The reaction is as follows: